Lipschitz inextendibility of weak null singularities from curvature blow-up: The spacetimes considered and gauge choice

-The double null gauge used here is the one used in \cite{DafLuk17}.
-However, here we only consider a finite chunk $(M,g)$ of the interior of the dynamical black hole constructed in \cite{DafLuk17}, cf.\ Figure \ref{Fig1}.
-This is sufficient for our purposes, since the problem of inextendibility reduces to local problems, see Remark \ref{RemLocGlob}, and each of those finite chunks $(M,g)$ of the weak null singularity is expected to satisfy the assumptions of Theorem \ref{MainThm}.
+This shows that for our purpose it is sufficient to only consider a finite chunk $(M,g)$ of the interior of the dynamical black hole constructed in \cite{DafLuk17}.
+Each of those finite chunks $(M,g)$ of the weak null singularity is expected to satisfy the assumptions of Theorem \ref{MainThm}.